 MVC's compensation is determined in accordance with annual industry benchmarks for pricing terms and smelting and refining charges.
-In 2019, it was based on the average London Metal Exchange ("LME") copper price for the third month following delivery of copper concentrates produced under the tolling agreement ("M+3").
-Accordingly, final pricing for copper produced by MVC in 2019 is being determined based on the average LME copper price of the third month following delivery of copper, which for December 2019 deliveries will be the average LME copper price for March 2020.
+In 2020, it was based on the average London Metal Exchange ("LME") copper price for the third month following delivery of copper concentrates produced under the tolling agreement ("M+3").
+Accordingly, final pricing for copper produced by MVC in 2020 is being determined based on the average LME copper price of the third month following delivery of copper, which for December 2020 deliveries will be the average LME copper price for March 2021.
 This variable difference gives rise to an embedded derivative which is recorded at FVTPL, as settlement receivable.

-Molybdenum produced by MVC is sold under a written sales agreement with Chile's Molibdenos y Metales S.A. ("Molymet").
-Revenue is billed monthly based on the amount of concentrates delivered during the preceding month.
-Molymet can elect different pricing terms on a monthly basis.
-In 2019, pricing terms included M+1, M+2 and M+3 in respect of the average Platts molybdenum dealer oxide price of the month of sale.
+Molybdenum produced by MVC is sold under written sales agreement with Chile's Molibdenos y Metales S.A. ("Molymet") and with Glencore Chile SpA ("Glencore"), under which revenue is billed monthly based on the amount of concentrates delivered during the preceding month.
+Molymet and Glencore can elect different pricing terms on a monthly basis.
+In 2020, pricing terms varied from M+1 to M+6 in respect of the average Platts molybdenum dealer oxide price of the month of sale.
 This variable difference also gives rise to an embedded derivative.